top of page

 Because achievement gave me emotional security and a place to stand.

-What I did not yet understand was that I was training a nervous system.
+What I did not yet understand was that I was training my internal system.

 Not waiting for crisis to continue shaping me.